Amit-Bruhim/String-Play/README.md

 #### Example 3: Copy Slice – pstrijcpy

-The program will ask for the **start and end indices** of the slice to copy from the first Pstring to the second.
+The program will ask for the **start and end indices** of the slice to copy from the second Pstring to the first.
-For example, copying indices 1 to 3 from `Hello` to `World!`:
+For example, copying indices 1 to 3 from `World!` to `Hello`:

 ![Menu Example](images/pstrijcpy%20example.png)